3 Discrete Probability

 2. What is the probability that the ball will not be cyan?

-6. Say you’ve drawn 5 balls from the box, with replacement, and all have been yellow.
-What is the probability that the next one is yellow?
+5. Let’s say you’ve drawn 5 balls from the box, with replacement, and all have been yellow.
+What is the probability that the next one will be yellow?

-8. Two teams, say the Celtics and the Cavs, are playing a seven game series.
+7. Two teams, let’s say the Celtics and the Cavs, are playing a seven game series.
 The Cavs are a better team and have a 60% chance of winning each game.
-What is the probability that the Celtics win at least one game?
+What is the probability that the Celtics will win at least one game?

 celtic_wins <- sample(c(0,1), 4, replace = TRUE, prob = c(0.6, 0.4))